 Final Separation.
 Then about 8 months later I am asked to leave the marriage and someone my wife had met at a counselling course she was doing moves into the family home.
 He is going through his own messy separation.
 This really messes me up big time.
 I still have strong feelings for her.
 This time there is a feeling of finality.
 I sink into depression, helpless, feeling like I had no choice and that I have lost everything in the world that is important to me.
 My wife, my kids, the home we had created, and the future of growing old together.

 To be fair, my wife said that living with me, is like living under a dark cloud most of the time, I would be stressed, moody, down, possibly depressed and angry at times.
 I am doing some personal work with counsellors, some personal development courses that are helping with anger and other issues.
 But something is still missing.
 I am not able to make the changes to make our marriage work.

 So why do people cheat and have affairs?
-The simplest answer is they are getting some needs met outside the relationship, that for whatever reason are not being met in the relationship.
+The simplest answer is. they are getting some needs met outside the relationship, that for whatever reason are not being met inside the relationship.